octo-technology/OpenTezos/docs/explorer/private-indexer.md

     }
 ```

-// TODO: Add some small explations about this code above
+//TODO: Add some small explations about this code above

 We're going to used the accounts from the `scripts/sandbox/account.js` file.
 The contracts can now be migrated as follows: